tweksteen/burst/doc/index.rst

   Abrupt 0.2
   >>>

-The first time you start Abrupt, it will generate a CA certificate.
+.. note:: The first time you start Abrupt, it will generate a CA certificate.
   This is useful to avoid the exception creation whenever you reach a HTTPS site with the proxy enabled.
 You can install this certificate in your browser.
-However, no check is performed by Abrupt on the server side regarding ssl.
+Currently, no check is performed by Abrupt on the server side regarding SSL.

+Abrupt will uses the following **optional** modules if they are installed:

+* libxml, required by the built-in spider.
+Also improve accuracy of anomaly detection.

 Proxy
 -----